poornima-taranath/BookDetails/README.md

 Things that happen here

 1. Listing Page
+2. Search for books
+3. Toggle Nav Bar
-2. Basic Navigation Bar and additonal features
+4. Basic Navigation Bar with styling

 Technologies used :